 It’s ultimately your decision as to what type of therapy is right for you, but it’s worth giving group therapy a try.
 Having the ability to see others at various stages in their own recovery journeys will help you understand how much progress you’ll make—and how much you have already made—toward a better, healthier life.

 You don’t have to be alone on your recovery journey.
-Find out how Beachside Rehab in Fort Pierce, Florida can offer the support you need to thrive.
+Find out how Beachside Rehab in West Palm Beach, Florida can offer the support you need to thrive.
 Call 866-349-1770 today to connect with a trained admissions counselor.